BabitMF/BabitMF.github.io/content/en/docs/bmf/getting_started_yourself/install/_index.md

 --preset compile preset type options=[x86-Debug, x86-Release, x64-Debug, x64-Release]
 ```

-Assuming that your local environment is a 64-bit Release version, the VS version you are using is 2022, and you need to use FFmpeg when compiling, the compilation command is as follows:
+Assuming that your local environment is a 64-bit Release version, the VS version you are using is 2022, and you need to use FFmpeg when compiling.
+The compilation command is as follows:
 ```
 ./build_lite.sh --msvc=2022 bmf_ffmpeg --preset=x64-Release
 ```